smotrjashka/SneakGame/README.md

 * Overloaded functions allow the same function to operate on different parameters: One function is overloaded with different signatures for the same function name.

   Place a Obstacle depend on specifice obstacle type requarement and complexity level.
 See Obstacle class comment.

-* A mutex or lock is used in the project.

-  For login form, I used the mutex for wait for user write a username before start the game.

 * Class constructors utilize member initialization lists.